 The Wrap Up!

-So there you have our round-up of the best flies – bass flies particularly – that you must have in your fly box when you’re heading out for a day of fly fishing for bass.
-In this list, you’ll find streamers, poppers, jigging flies, and more.
+So there you have our round-up of the best bass flies that you must have in your fly box when you’re heading out for a day of fly fishing for bass.
+In this list, you’ll find streamers, poppers, jigging, and more.
+Some of these flies are also effective if you’re going out on some cold water bass fly fishing.

 From the Deer Hair Bass Bug to the Clouser Minnow, all the flies here will work well and get the bass to submit to your tempting flies.
 For fishing bass on the fly, you want a range of different fly fishing flies to choose from depending on what the fish are doing and which technique you want to use.